The Mann is home to several beautiful sculptures with rich, unique histories.

 Location: Near the North Gate and Crescendo tent at the top of the Mann's hill

 In 1876, artist Daniel Chester French (1850-1931) was commissioned by the Supervising Architect of the U.S. Treasury Department to create sculptures for three federal buildings that were designed by Alfred B. Mullet in St. Louis, Boston, and Philadelphia.
 The sculpture featured on the Mann’s 2018 season programs, Law, Prosperity, and Power, was installed atop the exterior cornice of the second empire-style U.S. Post Office and Federal Building in Philadelphia, which was completed in 1884.
 The building was razed in the 1930’s and replaced with the current federal facility, designed by architect Harry Sternfeld.
 This Art Deco-style building was renamed the Robert N.C.
 Nix, Sr. U.S. Post Office and Courthouse in 1985.
-When the original Mullet building was completely demolished, the sculpture was saved and donated to the City of Philadelphia.
-It now resides at the Mann Center in Fairmount Park, atop a base designed by architect Paul Cret.
+When the original Mullet building was completely demolished, the sculpture was saved by the Fairmount Park Art Association (now the Association for Public Art) and donated to the City of Philadelphia.

 Ann Stookey Fountain